risicle/nix-build-task/README.md

   `unpack`, will go a step further and prepare the image for immediate use as a concourse task image, equivalent to `oci-build-task`'s `UNPACK_ROOTFS` option.
   `OUTPUT_PREPARE_IMAGE` is an alias of `OUTPUT0_PREPARE_IMAGE`.
+- `OUTPUT0_EXPORT_NAR` ... `OUTPUT<n>_EXPORT_NAR`: set to a non-empty, non-falsey value,
+  will cause the results from the respective output to be exported from the nix store as a single `result.nar` file.
+Set to the value `runtime-closure`, will include the full runtime closure of the results.
 - `BUILD_ARG_<argname>`: passed to `nix-build`'s `--arg` option, specifying an argument to be passed to be nix expression in `NIXFILE`.
 Value interpreted as a nix expression.
 - `BUILD_ARGSTR_<argname>`: passed to `nix-build`'s `--argstr` option, specifying an